Life isn’t always straight forward. A bit of a cliche I know, but it’s so true!

 “Answers are aways nice”

 I explained there is a sense of assurity in knowing exactly what I’m dealing with.
 Known diseases have a better chance of understanding the prognosis.
 We have no idea the path my disease will take.
-We know it’s progressive in nature but we don’t know how quickly and what that progression will involve.
+We know it’s progressive in nature but we don’t know how quickly and what the progression will involve.

 It continually surprises us with out of the blue serious events.